lilyhanhub/Credit_Risk_Analysis/README.md

     * EasyEnsembleClassifier algorithm

 ## Results
-There is a bulleted list that describes the balanced accuracy score and the precision and recall scores of all six machine learning models (15 pt)
 ### I. RandomOverSampler
 ![RandomOverSampleing](Resources/images/RandomOverSampling.png)
+* The balanced accuracy score is 65%.
+* For high risk loans, the precision is very low with 1%, which means only 1% of the predicted high risk loans are true high risk.
+The recall is 63% while the F1 score is quite low (0.02).

 ### II.
 SMOTE Oversampling
 ![SMOTE](Resources/images/SMOTE.png)